Getting Started

 The LLM Zoomcamp FAQ collects answers to module-specific and technical questions from previous cohorts.
 Check it before posting in Slack.

-There is also a community-built bot that answers questions using the FAQ and Slack history; the link is pinned in the course Slack channel.
+There is also a community-built bot that answers questions using the FAQ and Slack history.
+The link is saved in the course Slack channel.

 Pick your LLM provider